Professional Context

 Preventative Maintenance Scheduling

 To minimize downtime and ensure smooth production, it's essential to create a preventative maintenance schedule that takes into account the [NUMBER] of machines on the production floor, their respective [PM SCHEDULES], and any upcoming [CALENDAR EVENTS].
-Use Perplexity to analyze the service checklist and work order history to identify patterns and trends, and generate a recommended PM schedule that includes tasks such as [INSERT TASK HERE], like bearing replacement or calibration checks, and allocate resources accordingly, considering factors like parts requisition lead times and technician availability.
+Use Perplexity to analyze the service checklist and work order history to identify patterns and trends, and generate a recommended PM schedule that includes tasks such as [TASK], like bearing replacement or calibration checks, and allocate resources accordingly, considering factors like parts requisition lead times and technician availability.

 Repair Orders and Parts Requisitions